asnowfix/github-changes/README.md

    -z, --time-zone     time zone  [UTC]
    -m, --date-format   date format  [(YYYY/MM/DD HH:mm Z)] -v, --verbose       output details
-   --host              alternate host name to use with github enterprise  [api.github.com] --path-prefix       path-prefix for use with github enterprise --between-tags      only diff between these two tags, separate by 3 dots ...
+   -x, --proxy         HTTP proxy to use to reach the GitHub API host --host              alternate host name to use with github enterprise  [api.github.com] --path-prefix       path-prefix for use with github enterprise --between-tags      only diff between these two tags, separate by 3 dots ...